sighupio/furyctl/README.md

 > 💡 **TIP**
 >
 > Enable command tab autocompletion for `furyctl` on your shell (`bash`, `zsh`, `fish` are supported).
-> To see the instruction to enable it, run `furyctl completion -h`
+> See the instruction on how to enable it with `furyctl completion --help`

 See all the available commands with `furyctl help`.

-> ⚠️ **alpha only**
+> **Warning**
+> furyctl-ng alpha only
 >
 > `furyctl-ng` is compatible with KFD versions 1.22.1, 1.23.3 and 1.24.0, but you will need to use the flag `--distro-location git::git@github.com:sighupio/fury-distribution.git?ref=feature/furyctl-next`
 > in *every command* until the next release of the KFD.

 ### Basic Usage

-Basic usage of `fuyrctl` for a new project consists on:
+Basic usage of `fuyrctl` for a new project consists on the following steps:

-1. Creating a configuration file defining the prequired infrastructure, Kubernetes cluster details and KFD modules configuration.
+1. Creating a configuration file defining the prequired infrastructure, Kubernetes cluster details, and KFD modules configuration.
 2. Creating a cluster as defined in the configuration file.
 3. Destroying the cluster and its related resources.